-This post originally appear at ICANN blog on 13 July 2015
+This post originally appeared at ICANN blog on 13 July 2015

-In this installment of Raising Security Awareness, One Security Term at a Time, I'll explain two-factor authentication; how this improves the security of your online accounts or logins, and where you'll find two-factor authentication in use today.
+Today, I'll explain two-factor authentication, how this improves the security of your online accounts or logins, and examples of where you'll find two-factor authentication in use today.

 Begin at the beginning: What is authentication?

 Authentication is a security term for demonstrating that you are who you claim to be.
 The formal language used to describe this activity is "verifying your identity".
 Throughout military history, sentries posted at a military encampment would challenge anyone who approached to say the password or watchword before admitting them to the camp.
 Today, we commonly use typed passwords to verify our identities.
 In both cases, the password is the single authenticating factorrequired to access a login, email, bank, or online merchant account.

 Passwords have proven time and again to be vulnerable to attacks.
 They can be guessed, stolen, intercepted or even traded away for candy bars.
 Entire databases of passwords have been breached, and such breaches are occurring altogether too frequently.

 What if that stolen password wasn't the only "factor" an attacker needed to access your account?
 Suppose he needed something else?